Health Benefits of Shea Butter for Babies

 Do you know that a newborn baby’s skin is quite thin and sensitive and requires utmost care and attention?
 Around 20 percent of newborns get dry and peeling skin and sometimes even baby eczema.
 To prevent these conditions, you have to nourish your baby’s skin so it remains soft and healthy.
 Here is where lotions and creams with shea butter help.
 Shea butter has anti-inflammatory properties and is the solution to many skin conditions.
 It hydrates and moisturizes your tiny tot’s skin.
 It nourishes, soothes, and heals your baby’s skin and makes it smooth, soft, and healthy.
 Let’s know more about shea butter and its benefits below.

 What is Shea Butter?

 Shea butter is extracted from the shea nuts of the Karite tree.
 It has a lot of beneficial nutrients that are great for the skin.
-Some of these include saturated fatty acids like stearic, oleic, palmitic, and linoleic acid and vitamins like A, E, and F. It is an effective emollient with anti-inflammatory properties and is used in hair and skin care related cosmetics products.
+Some of these include saturated fatty acids like stearic, oleic, palmitic, and linoleic acids and vitamins like A, E, and F. It is an effective emollient with anti-inflammatory properties and is used in hair and skin care-related cosmetics products.

 Benefits of Shea Butter